meilisearch/documentation/learn/advanced/chronological_filtering_sorting.md

   ]'
 ```

-Once you have configured `sortableAttributes`, you can sort your search results chronologically.
-The following query returns all `adventure` games ordered from the newest to oldest release date:
+Once you have configured `sortableAttributes`, you can sort your search results based on their timestamp.
+The following query returns all `adventure` games sorted from most recent to oldest:

 ```sh
 curl \